 SDG Design Show is Born

-Once they decided to host the design show, Wettergren and LaBair need to plan the event.
-Not having coordinated anything like this before, they met with Dr. David Beck, director of the School of Art and Design (SOAD).
-Dr. Beck helped create a to-do list along with a timeline.
+Once they decided to host the design show, Wettergren and LaBair needed to plan the event.
+Not having coordinated anything like this before, they met with School of Art and Design Director David Beck.
+Beck helped create a to-do list and timeline.

 “I’m not an event planner, so the process was pretty overwhelming,” Wettergren admitted.
 “Because this was the first time this event had been done, it took some time to make sure we had everything we needed in place.”